cqz7633/FIAAU/README.md

 The installation process requires `Perl` and `Conda`, so you need to install them first.

 ### Create Environment with Conda
-First, download the repository and create the environment.
+First, download the repository and create the environment.Some dependencies related to the R language in yml may fail to download.
+If you encounter this issue, please try again a few times.

 ```
 git clone https://github.com/cqz7633/FIAAU.git